MaskRay/ccls/README.md

 ## Install extension

-cquery includes a vscode extension; it is part of the repository.
-Launch vscode and install the `vscode-extension.tsix` extension.
+cquery includes a vscode extension; it is released in <https://github.com/jacobdufault/cquery/releases>.
+Launch vscode and install the `vscode-extension.vsix` extension.
 To do this:

 - Hit `F1`; execute the command `Install from VSIX`.
 - Select `vscode-extension.vsix` in the file chooser.

-**IMPORTANT:** Please reinstall the extension when you sync the code base - it is still being developed.
+**IMPORTANT:** Please reinstall the extension when you download it - it is still being developed.

 If you run into issues, you can view debug output by running the